SocietyForArtisticResearch/rc-pandoc-help/01-profile.md

 * __Meta data__ change the __title__, __date__, __abstract__, __keywords__, __affiliation__ and __external link__ fields for your exposition.
 A __title__ and __abstract__ are obligatory.

+__Author Pseudonym__ field allows you to display the exposition under a different name.
+If one is provided, the author pseudonym will replace the authors names wherever the work is shown on RC (and in the DOI deposit, if the exposition is published).
+This can also be used if a group of author(s) wants to appear under a group name.
+The full list of authors will be shown on the metadata page.

 At the bottom of the __meta__ tab, one can also set the __entry page__: the weave that is the first page that the reader sees.
 <br />